ErykKul/json-transformer/README.md

 }
 ```

-Where we can also see the debug output from the `withLogger` function in the console:
+Where we can also see the debug output from the new `withLogger` function in the console:
 ```
 *****